 (Pictures other than the main one still needs to be updated for V3, V1 shown in the other images)

-Important note about V3 with split keyboards: We discovered an issue involving the use of the Elite-C V3 on the slave half of the board due to a change in one of the components on the board.
+Important note about V3 (not sold anymore) with split keyboards: We discovered an issue involving the use of the Elite-C V3 on the slave half of the board due to a change in one of the components on the board.
 Here is the QMK workaround for the issue:

 In config.h of your keymap, add the following line: